-The faculty will recognize as honor graduates those students who are receiving a baccalaureate degree who (1) have earned a cumulative grade point average of 3.500 or better, and (2) have completed at Southeastern Louisiana University sixty-five semester hours or more.
+The faculty will recognize as honor graduates those students who are receiving a baccalaureate degree who have earned a cumulative grade point average of 3.500 or better.
 The Cumulative grade point average includes course work that was transferred from another institution.